 - What prospects does he see for himself in this profession?

-An interview is more of a technical test, where the applicant demonstrates not only his motivation but also technical skills and knowledge.
+An interview is more of a technical test, where the applicant demonstrates not only his motivation but also technical communication skills and knowledge.

 Questions on Testing Depending on the Areas of Testing